dotnet/dotnet-docker/samples/dotnetapp/README.md

 - Set the property to your profile file, as: `<PublishReadyToRun>true</PublishReadyToRun>'
 - Set the property on the command line, as:  `/p:PublishReadToRun=true`

 The default `Dockerfile` that come with the sample doesn't use Ready to Run compilation because the application is too small to warrant it.
-The majority of the startup benefit available comes from .NET Core libraries -- which are Ready to Run compiled -- since they make of the bulk of the IL code that is executed in an application.
+The majority of the startup benefit available comes from .NET Core libraries -- which are Ready to Run compiled -- since they make up the bulk of the IL code that is executed in an application.

 ## Build an image optimized for size

 You may want to build a .NET Core image that is optimized for size.
 You can do this by publishing an application as [self-contained](https://docs.microsoft.com/dotnet/core/deploying/) (includes the .NET Core runtime) and then is trimmed with the assembly-linker.
-These are the tools offered in the .NET Core SDK for producing the smallest images.
 This approach may be prefered if you are running a single .NET Core app on a machine.
-Otherwise, building images on the .NET Core runtime layer is recommended for better performance characteristics (due to layer sharing).
+Otherwise, building images on the .NET Core runtime layer is recommended for better overall performance characteristics (due to layer sharing).

-The following instructions are for x64 only, but can be straightforwardly updated for use with ARM architectures.
+The following instructions are for x64 only, but can be straightforwardly adapted for use with ARM architectures.

 There are a set of '-trim' Dockerfiles included with this sample that are opted into the following .NET Core SDK publish operations:

-* **Self-contained deployment** -- Publish the runtime with the application.
+* **Self-contained deployment** -- Publish .NET Core runtime(s) with the application.
 * **Assembly linking** -- Trim assemblies, including in the .NET Core framework, to make the application smaller.
 * **Ready to Run compilation** -- Compile assemblies to Ready to Run format to make startup faster.
+Compiled assemblies are larger, so will increase the size of your application.

-The first two operations reduce size, which can decrease image pull times.
-The last operation improves startup performance, but increases size.
-You can experiment with these options if you want to see which combination of settings works best for you.
+You are encouraged to experiment with these options if you want to see which combination of settings works best for you.

 The following instructions demonstrate how to build the `slim` Dockerfiles: